alphatestK/AI-Cat/README.md

 - Train a AI-cat model with a customized dataset.
 - Predict mechanism of possible reactions with a pre-trained AI-Cat model.

 The code is written for Python 2.6 or 2.7.
-The current version is only a development version for functional test and the more user firendlly version will be updated later.
+The current version is only a development version for functional test and the more clean and user firendlly version will be updated later.

 The following paper describes the details of the AI-Cat framework: